 Figure 3 shows how the number of full cycles increases after considering the low-frequency cycles.
-It can be seen that the added full cycles have mainly stress ranges of over 10 MPa and therefore, they will have a large contribution to the final damage.
+It can be seen that the added full cycles mainly have stress ranges of over 10 MPa, and therefore they will have a large contribution to the final damage.